sensible-hq/sensible-docs/readme-sync/v0/write-prompts/instruct/2000 - list-tips.md

 To try out this example in the Sensible app, take the following steps:

-1. Download the following example PDF:
+1. Download the following example document:

    | Example document | [Download link](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/pdfs/list.pdf) |
    | ----------- | ------------------------------------------------------------ |

 2. Create a test document type in the Sensible app, then click the document type you created to edit it.
-In the document type's **Reference documents** tab, upload the example PDF you downloaded in a previous step.
+In the document type's **Reference documents** tab, upload the example document you downloaded in a previous step.

 3. Click the document type's **Configurations** tab, create a new test configuration, and click the configuration you created to edit it.